Ukraine PM bars reporters from government meetings after protest

 "How is the prime minister to blame (for the beating of reporters)?
 Why was he subjected to this slap in the face?" he said.

-(Reporting by Sergei Karazy and Natalia Zinets; Writing by Olzhas Auyezov; Editing by Richard Balmforth and Alison Williams)
+(Reporting by Sergei Karazy; Writing by Olzhas Auyezov; Editing by Richard Balmforth and Alison Williams)